Employee management solution for new companies in China

 If you are interested to learn more regarding the employment issues in China, the below articles might be helpful for you.

 How to manage your expat employees in China

-The new work visa application policy has been implemented in China since April 2017, which makes it challenging for the expats employees to gain the work visa in China.
-If you are interested in knowing more about the new visa application polices, please refer the following article: China’s New Work Permit Policy Updates
+The new work visa application policy has been implemented in China since April 2017, which makes it challenging for expat employees to gain a work visa in China.
+If you are interested in knowing more about the new visa application policies please refer tot he following article: China’s New Work Permit Policy Updates

 It is vital for your company to find the right vendors or service providers for your company in China.
 To avoid any communication barriers, it is important for you to find a service provider which can offer bilingual (both English and Chinese) customer service, consultation, contracts, reports etc.

 How HROne can be beneficial to your business

 HROne’s offers Employee Leasing/Talent dispatching services for companies not having a legal entity in Mainland China, Taiwan4 and Hong Kong.
 HROne fulfills all essential responsibilities as that of a legal employer for the local employees in Mainland China, Taiwan, and Hong Kong.
 Once your legal entity has been established in China, HROne can provide Payroll and Individual Income Tax Service, Employee Benefits, Legal documents like Employment Contracts and Employee Handbook, Commercial Insurance, Foreigner Visa, Tax & Accounting Services, etc. More importantly, HROne can provide bilingual service to its clients – both in English and Chinese.

 The information contained in this article is valid on April 20th, 2017.
 For updated information, please contact us via email at firstname.lastname@example.org.